12 Summer Food Festivals to Check Out in Calgary

-This summer, snack the day away at one of these festivals focused on barbecue, ice cream, global cuisine and more.
+This summer, snack the day away at one of these festivals focused on barbecue, ice cream, pickles and more.

 Chickens cook over an open fire.